aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 2. Check the base coach before every pitch.
 3. Back up every throw.
 4. Get the ball to the circle when there is no realistic play.

+Add a fifth reminder before Game 1 only if the field is hard: no sliding today, run hard and stop on the bag.

 ---